Watch Rip Esselstyn’s (author of Engine 2 Diet) TEDTalk on how the Plant Strong Diet improved the health of his fire house.

 - Calcium supplement to meet daily calcium needs.

-Related article: 15 Non-Dairy Plant based Sources of Calcium that Will Surprise You
+Related article: Non-Dairy Calcium Food Sources that Will Surprise You

 Consume vitamin-D-fortified foods, such as soy milk and orange juice, and consider a vitamin D supplement.